SemanticMediaWiki/SemanticMediaWiki/docs/architecture/writing.resultprinter.md

 	 * whatever output the format creates.
 For example, in the list format, it
 	 * goes through all results and constructs an HTML list, which is then
 	 * returned.
 Looping through the result object is somewhat complex, and
-	 * erquires some understanding of the `QueryResult` class.
+	 * requires some understanding of the `QueryResult` class.
 	 *
 	 * @see ResultPrinter::getResultText
 	 *